A PAIR OF GEORGE III JAPANNED & LACQUERED SIDE CABIENTS

 Forjaz, Jorge, and Maria Antónia Pinto de Matos.
 A Mirror of the Past: Chinese Export Lacquer Furniture in the Macao Museum Collection.
 Macao: Instituto Cultural de Macau, 2000.

-A pair of richly adorned side cabinets with Chinese landscape scenes framed by scrolling foliage and trelliswork borders.
-The rectangular tops, above a pair of paneled doors opening to reveal two adjustable interior shelves, standing on brass paw feet.
+A pair of side cabinets decorated with Chinese landscape scenes framed by scrolling foliage and trelliswork borders.
+The tops sit above a pair of panelled doors, which open to reveal two adjustable interior shelves.
+Each cabinet stands on finely modelled brass paw feet.

-The taste for chinoiserie was not merely decorative, however—it coincided with Enlightenment interest in non-European systems of thought.
-China, in particular, captured the philosophical imagination of figures like Voltaire, who admired Confucian ethics, and Adam Smith, who acknowledged the longevity of China’s imperial economy.
-Jesuit missionaries returning from the Qing court further fuelled this fascination by reporting on its order, ritual, and splendour.
-In the decorative arts, chinoiserie offered a means of engaging with these ideas while projecting wealth, cosmopolitanism, and cultivated taste.
+Jesuit missionaries returning from the Qing court further fuelled this fascination by reporting on its order, ritual, and magnificence.
+In the arts, Chinese inspired decoration, offered a way to engage with these ideas while projecting wealth, worldliness, and cultivated taste.

-Within this revivalist context, the present cabinets capture the hybrid aesthetic that defined the Regency period.
-Their structure is neoclassical—architectural, symmetrical, and practical—while their decoration conjures a dreamscape of distant landscapes and imagined encounters.
+These cabinets capture the aesthetic that defined the Regency period.
+Their structure is, architectural, symmetrical, and practical—while their decoration conjures a fantasy of distant landscapes.